 How to decide upon an accent wall vs ceiling

 The easiest way to create an accent wall or ceiling is with paint.
 However, it’s not always the easiest to decide which technique is best.
 That’s why I have included a cheat note above with various painting techniques and their respective effect in a room.
+Please do note that when you have a feature/piece that connects the floor to the ceiling, like the shelving unit shown below, then you don’t really want to overshadow it.
+So in a case like that, it’s best to stay clear of accent walls and ceilings.

 Suggested read: Unique Ceiling Ideas

-Keeping all these in mind, it is good to pinpoint a couple of things to watch out.
+Keeping all these in mind, it is good to pinpoint a couple of things to watch out for.
 Accent ceilings just like accent walls, work well in distinct boundaries that are regular in shape and plan.
-That is why bedrooms and bathrooms are ideal spaces for any amateur to experiment with accent ceilings.
+That is why bedrooms and bathrooms are ideal spaces for any amateur home decorator to experiment with accent ceilings.
 Open floor spaces and accent ceilings usually do not work, unless a flawless design plan has been prepared ahead.
 The height of the ceiling, the flow of the natural light, any particular architectural features i.e. clerestory windows, artificial lighting are all essential factors to be taken into consideration before designing and executing an accent ceiling.

 Then, there are the crown moldings, if any.
 Should they match the ceiling color, the wall color or should they be sharp and hence, define the end of the walls and the beginning of the ceiling.
 That’s your decision to make depending on what kind of statement you want to make.